Decompositions of commutative monoid congruences and binomial ideals

 \section{Abstract}

-We demonstrate how primary decomposition of commutative monoid~con\-gruences fails to capture the essence of primary decomposition in commutative rings by exhibiting a more sensitive theory of \emph{mesoprimary decomposition} of congruences, complete with witnesses, associated prime objects, and an analogue of irreducible decomposition called \emph{coprincipal decomposition}.
-We lift the combinatorial theory of mesoprimary decomposition to binomial ideals in monoid algebras.
-The resulting \emph{\mbox{binomial} mesoprimary decomposition} is a new type of intersection decomposition for binomial ideals that enjoys computational efficiency and independence from ground field hypotheses.
-Furthermore, binomial primary decomposition is easily recovered from mesoprimary decomposition, as is binomial irreducible decomposition---which was previously not known to exist---from binomial coprincipal~decomposition.
+Primary decomposition of commutative monoid congruences is insensitive to certain features of primary decomposition in commutative rings.
+These features are captured by the more refined theory of \emph{mesoprimary decomposition} of congruences, introduced here complete with witnesses and associated prime objects.
+The combinatorial theory of mesoprimary decomposition lifts to arbitrary binomial ideals in monoid algebras.
+The resulting \emph{binomial mesoprimary decomposition} is a new type of intersection decomposition for binomial ideals that enjoys computational efficiency and independence from ground field hypotheses.
+Binomial primary decompositions are easily recovered from mesoprimary decomposition.